 Applicant Questions created and attached to your job are also stored in your “Applicant Questionnaire” section under the Admin> Template & Forms section.
 There, you can re-use these questions if you post your job again or you can copy them onto another job.

-Note - Applicant question can be used during the initial applicant screening process OR be sent individually once an applicant has applied.
+Note - Applicant questions can be used during the initial applicant screening process OR be sent individually once an applicant has applied.

 When you’re finished, just click the Save Job button and your job post will be saved.

 Please note that job posts to your internal and external sites will get posted immediately.
 We push out a feed every night at 2am PST and any updates to your jobs will be pushed to the various job boards then.
-You should see your job post appear on the free job boards such as Indeed and Simply Hired shortly.
+You should see your job post appear on the free job boards (Indeed, Monster, Glassdoor, Jobs.com and Jobbydoo) shortly.